arduino/docs-content/content/hardware/11.modulino/modulino-nodes/modulino-extender/datasheet/datasheet.md

 | **Board Silk Name**   | **Component**     | **Modulino® I2C Address (HEX)** | **Notes** |
 |-----------------------|-------------------|---------------------------------|-----------|
 | MODULINO EXTENDER     | LTC4311           | N/A (transparent)               | No addressing required, pass-through operation |

+## Device Operation
+The Extender requires no configuration or addressing.
+Simply insert it into your I2C chain between the controller and remote devices.
+The LTC4311 automatically detects bus activity and provides accelerated pull-up during positive transitions.
+For best results, place the Extender close to the controller (beginning of the cable run) or in the middle of long cable segments.

+### Performance Characteristics
+Testing has demonstrated:
+- Standard Qwiic cables: Improved waveform squareness, faster rise times
+- 30 m cables: Maintains reliable communication
+- Compatible with all Modulino® modules and standard I2C devices

 # Company Information